Explainable Identification of Dementia from Transcripts using Transformer Networks: Results

-Regarding our proposed transformer-based models with a co-attention mechanism, they achieve lower performance than the proposed transformer-based models except for BioClinicalBERT + Co-Attention, where accuracy presents a slight surge of 0.3\% in comparison with BioClinicalBERT.
-BERT + Co-Attention outperforms the other models in accuracy obtaining a score of 81.18\%.
-BioBERT + Co-Attention, BioClinicalBERT + Co-Attention, and ALBERT + Co-Attention achieve almost equal accuracy results with BioClinicalBERT + Co-Attention achieving the highest accuracy accounting for 80.90\%.
-ALBERT + Co-Attention obtains the highest F1-score equal to 78.51\% followed by BERT + Co-Attention, whose F1-score accounts for 78.20\%.
-XLNet + Co-Attention and ConvBERT + Co-Attention achieve lower accuracy scores, with XLNet + Co-Attention achieving the lowest F1-score of all models equal to 73.57\%.
-We believe that due to the limited dataset used, these two models coupled with a co-attention mechanism are complex enough for our task.
-On the other hand, RoBERTa + Co-Attention outperforms both ConvBERT + Co-Attention and XLNet + Co-Attention in terms of accuracy by 0.4\%-1.18\%, in contrast to the proposed transformer-based models, where RoBERTa achieves lower value in this metric.
+Regarding our proposed transformer-based models with a co-attention mechanism, they achieve lower performance than the proposed transformer-based models except for ConvBERT+Co-Attention, ALBERT+Co-Attention, and XLNet+Co-Attention.
+More specifically, ConvBERT+Co-Attention presents a slight surge of 0.42\% in Accuracy in comparison with ConvBERT, ALBERT+Co-Attention presents an increase in Accuracy by 1.67\% in comparison with ALBERT, and XLNet+Co-Attention demonstrates a slight increase of 0.42\% in Accuracy in comparison with XLNet.
+BERT+Co-Attention attains the highest F1-score and Accuracy accounting for 83.85\% and 83.75\% respectively.
+BERT+Co-Attention outperforms the other models in terms of F1-score by 1.42-7.43\%, and in terms of Accuracy by 1.25-5.00\%.
+ConvBERT+Co-Attention and BioClinicalBERT+Co-Attention demonstrate slight differences in F1-score and Accuracy, with ConvBERT+Co-Attention surpassing BioClinicalBERT+Co-Attention in F1-score by 0.44\% and in Accuracy by 0.42\%.
+BioBERT+Co-Attention and ALBERT+Co-Attention achieve almost equal F1-score results, with BioBERT+Co-Attention attaining a higher Accuracy score than ALBERT+Co-Attention by 1.66\%.
+RoBERTa+Co-Attention and XLNet+Co-Attention demonstrate low performances attaining an Accuracy of 79.16\% and 78.75\% respectively.

+Overall, BERT constitutes our best performing model, since it outperforms all the other introduced models in F1-score and Accuracy.
+Although there are models surpassing BERT in Precision and Recall, BERT outperforms all of them in F1-score, which constitutes the weighted average of Precision and Recall.
+In addition, there are models that outperform BERT in Specificity.
+However, high specificity and low recall means that the model cannot diagnose the AD patients pretty well and consequently AD patients are misdiagnosed as non-AD ones.